methodmatters/band_names_rnn/README.md

 # band_names_rnn
-data and code for blog post on generating band names with recurrent neural networks
+Data and code for blog post on generating band names with recurrent neural networks

+The blog post is found at this link: [LINK]